 - How companies can create a successful remote work culture

-Personally, we have had staff at Search Remotely that can attest to this.
+Personally, we have had staff that can attest to this.
 As a small business owner whose home office is different from the physical office for which I am assigned, I have had to complete, file and pay income taxes from income generated from the state in which I travel and work as well as report the income in the state of my permanent residence.
 The good news is that some states have reciprocity agreements with other states and will not withhold taxes from a partner state.
 Unfortunately, according to ADP less than half the states in the US have such agreements.
 Managing multi-state agreements can be time-consuming for small and mid-sized firms without the in-house staff to help achieve compliance.

 This aspect of digital nomad, remote work, work from home, work from anywhere, tele-commuting and hybrid work arrangements are sure to become a nightmare with the approximate 80,000 IRS agents added to the mix to ensure remote worker reporting conformity to myraid laws governing the workplace.